 the ‘50s as one of the nation’s iconic commercial and industrial vehicles provider.
 Isuzu was then rebranded as the Isuzu Philippines Corporation (IPC) in August 7, 1995.
 It notched up the Philippine automotive market with the help of a 4-way merger with Mitsubishi Corporation, the Ayala Corporation, and the Rizal Commercial Banking Corporation.

 Today, IPC boasts an array of tried and tested vehicles for the Philippine market.
-Highlighting its premium truck and busses is its trio of available units: the Crosswind AUV, the D-Max Pickup, and the MU-X Crossover.
+Highlighting its premium truck and busses is its trio of available units: the Crosswind AUV, the D-Max Pickup, and the mu-X SUV.
 All of which are powered by Isuzu’s highly innovative direct injection diesel engine technology.